- Online, In-Person

 Record of completion

 A record of completion will be emailed to students who participate and satisfy the course requirements within two weeks of the course end date.
 Course completion means 80% attendance and/or 80% completion of mandatory assignments.
+This record does not certify proficiency.

 Technology requirements